victorwamwea/30-Day-Terraform-challenge-/Day9/README.md

 ## Checklist

 - [ ] I have continued reading Chapter 4 of "Terraform: Up & Running".
-- [ ] I have watched the required Udemy videos on advanced module usage.
+- [ ] I have completed the required hands-on labs
 - [ ] I have enhanced my Terraform module to support versioning and multiple environments.
 - [ ] I have refactored my Terraform module for the Bonus Hands-On Project and deployed infrastructure across environments.
 - [ ] I have written and published a blog post about today's task.